Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Extreme/Millenium Odin.md

 When A Cat Is 3 Hex’s Away From Odin,

-They Take 60 Damage Every Turn They Stay
+They Take 60 Damage Every Action They Stay

 There Until They Move Away